wiscer-org/pageLive/README.md

 ## Motivation

-Screen reader users often need to manually navigate to read new responses from Gemini, and return to the prompt input, making each interaction cumbersome.
-PageLive streamlines this process by announcing every new Gemini response, inspired by accessibility features in ChatGPT.
+Screen reader users often must manually move around the Gemini page — switching between the side navigation, responses, and the prompt input — which makes each interaction cumbersome.
+PageLive streamlines this workflow by announcing important page events, surfacing page information on demand, and adding keyboard shortcuts to simplify navigation for screen reader users.

 ## Target Users